jackDev221/NeuralChain/consensus/tendermint/README.md

 gev.eth/consensus/tendermint/rounds.meter
 ```

-The other metrics (tx/blocks per second etc...) are available in normal Evrynet metrics
+The other metrics (tx/blocks per second etc...) are available in normal NeuralChain metrics